graphql/graphql.github.io/site/docs/QuickStart-Videos.md

 *Nick Schrock, Dan Schafer – July 3, 2015*

-Nick and Dan expands on Lee's talk, explaining how to use graphql-js to build a server and explain the merits of a strong type system.
+Nick and Dan expands on Lee's talk, explaining how to use GraphQL.js to build a server and explain the merits of a strong type system.

 <iframe width="760" height="426" src="https://www.youtube-nocookie.com/embed/gY48GW87Feo?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>